 The PAN timetable and registrations are usually available from Thursday of week 1 of each semester.

-PAN sessions are offered at Student Learning Development (in the Link) at the following times:
+PAN sessions are offered at Student Learning Development (in the Link).

 If you would like to see a PAN session run at a time that is not yet offered, contact Student Learning Development reception to express your interest.